 Whenever a new translation string is imported from the VCS, it is flagged as needing editing in Weblate.
 This way you can easily filter and edit translations created by the developers.

 Statistics generator

-This addon generates file with detailed information about the translation.
+This addon generates a file containing detailed information about the translation.